 Mudam: Museum of Modern Art: (3 Park Drai Eechelen) World famous architect Ieoh Ming Pei designed this pompous marble and glass structure which contains several permanent and temporary modern art exhibitions.
 An absolute must for art enthusiasts.

-Old Town and Corniche: The little colourful houses that make up the small Old Town are a joy to behold and the Corniche promeande is an excellent place for a walk and offers fabulous views over the lower parts of the city.
+Old Town and Corniche: The little colourful houses that make up the small Old Town are a joy to behold and the Corniche promenade is an excellent place for a walk and offers fabulous views over the lower parts of the city.

 Petruss Valley and Grund: The Petruss valley contains one of the most beautiful parks in the city and is part of Luxembourg’s green centre.
-The Grund area in the lower city has beautiful picturesque houses and some hip bars.
+The Grund area in the Lower City has beautiful picturesque houses and some hip bars.

 National Art and History Museum: (Marché du poisson) A nice museum on the old fish market with a large collection of ancient artefacts and historical items.